thegooddocsproject/thegooddocsproject.github.io/prioritization.md

 # Prioritization guidelines

 This document describes the principles to be considered when introducing major functionality and sponsorship for [The Good Docs Project](https://thegooddocsproject.dev/).
-It should be read in conjunction with our [budget approval process](budget.html).
+It should be read in conjunction with our [proposal selection process](proposal-selection.html).

 **Version:** 1.0